 NEW DELHI — India has developed a supersonic track for testing payloads for manned space missions as well as critical fuses for missile warhead systems, a senior defense scientist says.
 The indigenously developed facility is a 4-km (2.5-mi.) long track located at the Terminal Ballistics Research Laboratory, part of India’s Defense Research and Development Organization (DRDO), based in the northern city of Chandigarh.
 It will consist of five rails on which a test article can be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Develops Supersonic Test Track For Space, Missile Systems".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Develops Supersonic Test Track For Space, Missile Systems".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.